Download Imperialism as a Cause of World War I Worksheets

 Imperialism as a cause of WWI

-Along with a heightened sense of nationalism that occurred with the above mentioned nation states, imperialism and its associated rivalries is considered to be a primary contributing factor to the outbreak of WWI.
+- Along with a heightened sense of nationalism that occurred with the above-mentioned nation states, imperialism and its associated rivalries is considered to be a primary contributing factor to the outbreak of WWI.
 Nationalism can be defined as attitudes and beliefs held by an individual identifying with and supporting their own nation.
-The attitude of superiority is proliferated through propaganda and it is often to the detriment of other nations.
+The attitude of superiority is proliferated through propaganda, and it is often to the detriment of other nations.

-Britain had been building its empire since the 17th century.
+- Britain had been building its empire since the 17th century.
 Come the 19th century, industrial Britain sought to maintain and expand its colonies in order to increase the importation of raw materials such as timber, rubber and cotton, and expand manufacturing and exportation of finished products.

-- In the aftermath of the Napoleonic Wars (1803-1815) and the Congress of Vienna 1814-1815), empire building and international relations between the major powers (the Austrian Empire, France, Prussia, Russia and Britain) were increasingly put to the test.
+- In the aftermath of the Napoleonic Wars (1803-1815) and the Congress of Vienna 1814-1815), empire-building and international relations between the major powers (the Austrian Empire, France, Prussia, Russia and Britain) were increasingly put to the test.
 Imperialist competition for power, influence and prestige grew and is most famously exemplified in the Scramble for Africa of the 1880s and 1890s.

 - Motivations for claiming territories in Africa included resources, establishing infrastructure such as ports for improved trade and strategic military control, prestige, Christian missionary zeal, attitudes of superiority and civilisation, and exploitation of internal African politics.
 Such territorial claims were also facilitated by the Berlin Conference of 1884-1885.

 Tensions between Major Powers over Imperialism

-As Italy and Germany were newly unified nations in the early 19th century, they quickly developed imperialist ambitions to meet the demand for land and resource, and economic limitations at home.
-In the late 19th century, German organizations such as the Colonial League proliferated ideas of imperial expansion, which the Kaiser also supported.
+- As Italy and Germany were newly unified nations in the early 19th century, they quickly developed imperialist ambitions to meet the demand for land and resource, and economic limitations at home.
+In the late 19th century, German organisations such as the Colonial League proliferated ideas of imperial expansion, which the Kaiser also supported.
 Germany’s focus lay on Africa and it quickly acquired Togoland, Cameroon and modern-day Namibia.

 - The Ottoman Empire’s loss of territories resulted in heightened competition between Austria-Hungary, which intended to expand into the Balkans; Russia, that sought to expand to gain access to the Black Sea; and Germany, what had designs to complete a Berlin-to-Baghdad railway.
 This all came on top of Britain and France having colonial and trade interests in the region too.